-If you meet one of the above criteria, then you can apply for a recovery order through the Federal Circuit Court or the Family Court.
+If you meet one of the above criteria, then you can apply for a recovery order through the Federal Circuit or Family Court of Australia.

 If you do not currently have a parenting order in place with your former partner at the time you file the recovery order, you should apply for parenting orders that deal with the child’s living arrangements and/or parental responsibility for the child at the same time.